Ricecoder/ricecoder.github.io/tutorial-week-3.md

 ##How to Avoid Merge Conflicts When Starting An Assignment:
+Getting merge conflicts as you are starting an assignment is a bummer!
+Here are some steps to take before you begin to help prevent them.

 1. Create your Issue.
 2. Go to your TERMINAL and do a quick `git status` to make sure you have nothing you need to push to Github.